Closing Conference of DEMOSERIES: Shaping Democratic Spaces: Security and TV Series

 Sylvie Allouche (UCLy, ERC DEMOSERIES), “Complots fictionnels et complotisme en démocratie”

-Théo Touret-Dengreville (ERC DEMOSERIES), “Politiciens ou super-vilains?”
+Théo Touret-Dengreville (University of Picardie) “Politiciens ou super-vilains?”

 10:30am-11:00am: Coffee Break